 You can find out more information about these funding opportunities through our Doctoral School.

-However, we do have a number of NTIC scholarships that you are eligible to apply for as an NTIC student.
+We have a number of NTIC scholarships that you are eligible to apply for as an NTIC student.

 The scholarships range from £500 - £1,000 and are awarded according to your achievements while studying at the College.

 Chevening is the UK government’s global leadership programme, offering fully-funded scholarships and fellowships to study a one-year taught master's degree at a UK institution.
 To find out more and to see if you're eligible, please see the Chevening website.